percwg/perc-wg/srtp-ekt-diet/draft-ietf-perc-srtp-ekt-diet.md

 ~~~

-### Negotiating an EKT Cipher
+### Negotiating an EKTCipher

 To indicate its support for EKT, a DTLS-SRTP client includes in its
 ClientHello an extension of type supported\_ekt\_ciphers listing the
-EKT ciphers the client supports in preference order, with the most
+ciphers used for EKT by the client supports in preference order, with
-preferred version first.
-If the server agrees to use EKT, then it
+the most preferred version first.
+If the server agrees to use EKT,
-includes a supported\_ekt\_ciphers extension in its ServerHello
+then it includes a supported\_ekt\_ciphers extension in its ServerHello
 containing a cipher selected from among those advertised by the
 client.